Code-Institute-Submissions/The-Cardano-Advisor/README.md

 ## Future ideas

-1. Live calendar to the company and what dates they have DJ's Available.
-When I have more knowledge in other languages I will look to implement this.
+1. Once I have more knowledge in APIs I want to add the count down timer for each block reward.

-2. A profile page where you can see each Dj the company hires out to clients, past experiences and some comments from other clients.
+2. Once I have more Knowledge in Javascript I want to make the time staps into hourly stamps and day.

 ## Technologies Used

+### <a href="https://www.chartjs.org/" target="_blank">ChartJs</a>
+- ChartJS used for grapgh on charting page.

 ### <a href="https://github.com/MarcSparks7/Milestone-project-UXD/blob/master/Wireframe/wireframe-milestone-ux.pdf" target="_blank">My Wireframes</a>
 - Balsamiq Wireframes.